Last Updated November 6, 2024.

-At the highest level, supply and demand set house prices and all other factors drive supply or demand.
-At Mortgage Sandbox, we have created a five-factor framework for gathering information and performing our market analysis.
-The five key factors are core demand, non-core demand, government policy, supply, and popular sentiment.
+House prices are influenced by supply and demand, which operate at the highest level; other factors influence supply or demand.
+Mortgage Sandbox uses a five-factor framework to collect information and conduct our market analysis.
+The key factors are core demand, non-core demand, government policy, supply, and popular sentiment.

 Core and non-core demand are much lower than in the past.